 3. Boston Tea Party Ships and Museum

 Boston is home to tons of museums.
-However, if you only have time to visit one museum during your trip to Boston, make sure it’s the Boston Tea Party Ships & Museum!
-This is one of the best family-friendly things to do in Boston that all ages will love.
+However, if you only have time to visit one museum during your trip to Boston, make sure it’s the Boston Tea Party Ships & Museum.
+This is one of the best family-friendly things to do in Boston that is fun and interactive for all ages.
+It will be a memorable experience for the whole family!

 4. North End Food Tour